 - The Citi card offers 60,000 miles after spending $3,000, and has the first year’s annual fee waived

-- The Barclaycard offer 60,000 miles after making one purchase, and has a $95 annual fee
+- The Barclaycard offers 50,000 miles after making one purchase, and has a $95 annual fee

-That’s enough for a roundtrip business class tickets to many points in the world, and for other destinations you’ll be within 15,000-30,000 miles of having enough for a roundtrip ticket.
+When you factor in the points from the actual initial spend, that’s enough for a roundtrip business class tickets to many points in the world, and for other destinations, you’ll be within 15,000-30,000 miles of having enough for a roundtrip ticket.

 115,000 miles is enough for a roundtrip business class ticket to Europe